21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 4. Slowly lower your body by bending your elbows until your shoulders are slightly below your elbows.

-5. Pause briefly at the bottom position, then raise your body back up to the starting position.
+5. After a brief pause at the bottom position, raise your body back up to the starting position.

 Tips